masonamadeus/the-bodge-lab/content/About Me/index.md

 ``

 {% image "aemyn-tweet.webp", "Screenshot of a tweet from February 2022.
 Mason Amadeus says: Hey I have a really hard time with self-perception so if you're reading this and you know me (or my work) what's my brand/vibe??.
-The highlighted reply from Aemyn reads: organic homegrown diy anti-corporate Vox Media ADHD overachieving susbstitute teacher abstract public domain retrofuture all terrain professional bodge technician." %}
+The highlighted reply from Aemyn reads: organic homegrown diy anti-corporate Vox Media ADHD overachieving substitute teacher abstract public domain retrofuture all terrain professional bodge technician." %}

 {%endgrid%}

-For work, I am the creative director at [8th Layer Media](https://8thlayermedia.com/).
+I am the creative director at [8th Layer Media](https://8thlayermedia.com/), where Perry Carpenter and I create various shows about the intersections of humanity and technology!

+So far, we've made:

+- [Digital Folklore](/s/digital-folklore) - an interview/audiodrama hybrid podcast all about academic folklore in the digital age!
+- [The FAIK Files](/s/the-faik-files) - the podcast about A.I. for sane people.
+- [Wicked Interesting](/s/wicked-interesting) - a chaotic science YouTube channel.

 Formerly, I was an IT manager, audio/broadcast engineer, sound designer, junior RF engineer, producer, copywriter, and on-air talent.